ASTR 1210 (O'Connell) Study Guide 13

 cratering.
 But impacts are responsible for most of the other

-surface features as well, including mountains.
+surface features as well, including the mountains and maria.

 The surface density of craters (i.e. number per square km) can be used

 to crudely age-date different regions on planetary surfaces:

 - The impact rate was higher at early times (4 Byr ago), when the

 solar system was filled with many planetesimals not yet accreted by

 - But even if the impact rate were constant in time,

 the longer a surface has been exposed to impacts, the more